tim-js/timjs-workshop-01-javascript-citizens/README.md

 Welcome to the first JavaScript workshop, organized by [tim.js][timjs].

-We will cover some fundamental concepts of ES5, and also touch some new features added in ES6.
+We will dive into the building blocks of the ECMAScript language, explaining in detail how they work & why is it so important to understand them.
+We will cover some fundamental concepts of ES5, while also touching some new features added in ES6.

 ## Content